prakashsharma19/testing/README.md

         }

         function handleSelectionRight(selection, range, textNode, text, start, end) {
+            const remainingText = text.slice(end);
+            const nextPunctuation = remainingText.search(punctuationRegex);

-            // First phase: Stop at the end of the current line first if (end < text.length) {
+            // First stop at the end of the current line but before any punctuation if (end < text.length && nextPunctuation !== -1) {
+                // Stop at the punctuation mark if found range.setEnd(textNode, end + nextPunctuation);
+            } else if (end < text.length && nextPunctuation === -1) {
-                // If not already at the end of the line, move selection to the end of the current line range.setEnd(textNode, text.length);
+                // No punctuation in the current line, go to the end of the line range.setEnd(textNode, text.length);
             } else {
-                // Second phase: Check if the selection should extend to the next line let nextSibling = textNode.nextSibling;
+                // Second phase: Extend selection into the next line let nextSibling = textNode.nextSibling;

                 // Skip empty text nodes (whitespace between lines)